-Alternative 4 would emphasize growth in corridors which that include arterial streets where multifamily development is present and as well as in surrounding areas where it is less common.
+Alternative 4 would emphasize growth in corridors which include arterial streets where multifamily development is present and surrounding areas where it is less common.
 The distribution of these neighborhood residential-corridor areas would be more widespread than the neighborhood centers of Alternative 2.
 As a result, Alternative 4 would have a higher risk of contributing to adverse effects on disadvantaged populations or exacerbating climate vulnerability than Alternative 3 and a lower risk than Alternative 2.